 InnovatED is Purdue University’s premier graduate research magazine.
 Our mission is to showcase the influential and inspirational graduate research conducted at our university.
 This is a bi-annual publication with issues released at the end of August and March.
-Each publication will feature ten students, selected by Graduate School leadership.
+Each publication features ten students, selected by Graduate School leadership.

 - The student author or co-authors selected will receive an award of $100 per accepted manuscript, with the cover story receiving a bonus award of $250